zahidesad/BingoGame/README.md

  Bingo Game Using Multi-Linked List For Data Structures Course

 1) Before starting the project description, if you want to learn how the numbers on the bingo cards and the numbers to be drawn are manually adjusted, please check the Application Details section.
-2) Also, if you encounter an error when you run the application via “ZahidEsadBaltaciMainFrame”, please check the Notes section.
+2) Also, if you encounter an error when you run the application via “MainFrame”, please check the Notes section.

 # INTRODUCTION
 In this project, a bingo game was developed using Java Swing.
 The bingo game is played between two players and each player has a tombola card consisting of 15 numbers.
 Each card has 3 rows, and the 5 boxes in each row have numbers arranged horizontally.
 The remaining 4 boxes are blocked randomly.
 The aim of the project is to simulate this traditional bingo game.
 Multi Linked List was used to simulate this game.